 ALSO READUP CM visits family of BSF soldier killed in Pak attack on LoC Attempts being made to turn Western UP into Kashmir: Yogi Adityanath UP CM Adityanath can build a temple 'inside' every mosque: Omar Abdullah Happy that Yogi Adityanath has been chosen as UP CM: Naidu BJP leader backs Adityanath's 'UP to become another Kashmir' remark

+He should have come here too as there should not be any discrimination between martyrs."
+Sudesh, hailing from Sambhal district, was killed when Pakistani Army fired on Indian Army posts along the Line of Control in Rajouri district.
 As Akhilesh did not visit martyr's family, BJP leaders during assembly polls made it a political issue.
 BJP vice president Shiv Pratap Shukla, state general secretary Ashok Kataria and local MP Satpal Saini had also visited them and assured all help.